-Most Filipino parents in the U.S. would get excited looks and animated reactions from their kids whenever they ask them about Captain America, Superman, or Spiderman.
-However, these would quickly turn to quizzed looks if they ask them about Jose Rizal, Andres Bonifacio, or Lapu Lapu.
+Many Filipino parents in the U.S. would get excited looks and animated reactions from their kids whenever they ask them about Captain America, Superman, or Spiderman.
+However, these would quickly turn into quizzed faces if they ask about Jose Rizal, Andres Bonifacio, or Lapu Lapu.

 Who can blame them?

 These kids have probably never seen a history book with pictures of legendary figures who look like them: brown-skinned with flat noses.

 This was a problem that 21-year-old Robin Aquilizan had as she was growing up.
 She is also determined to face this head-on and change for the next generation.
 She believes that Filipino heroes are too great for Fil-Am children to forget.

 Aquilizan is an Asian American study major at the San Francisco State University.
 Aside from her studies, she is also focusing on spearheading a children’s book series that will feature Jose Rizal, Andres Bonifacio, Gabriela Silang, and Lapu Lapu.

 Does she know about these Filipino heroes who lived more than a hundred years ago and thousands of miles away?
 She knows that Lapu Lapu is the first in the archipelago to fight Spanish invaders led by Ferdinand Magellan.

 She knows that Gabriela Silang led Filipino rebels against the Spaniards.
 She knows that Jose Rizal advocated for reform of Spanish rule and that Andres Bonifacio sparked a revolution that signaled the end of Spain in the Philippines.

 She wants Fil-AM children to know, which is why Aquilizan has launched a campaign to raise $30,000 for this undertaking.